ddd-edm-online-course/ddd-edm-course-lab-tmpl/README.md

 For this lab, you'll prefix with `[SETUP]`.
 For Lab 1, you'll prefix with `[LAB 1]`.
 And so on...

 1. Push your changes to GitHub.

+1. GitHub Classroom has configured your repository to "autograde" your submissions.
+You can view the progress of this autograding by clicking on "Actions," followed by the commit you want to view, and then "Autograding."
+   GitHub will grade *ALL* of the labs each time you submit, so don't be alarmed by the failures.
+For your Setup Submission, if you search the output for "Setup Lab" you should find a green checkmark.

+1. Finally, if you click on "Pull requests," you wil find a single PR entitled "Feedback."
+This PR will allow me to provide you with feedback on your work.
+For example, if you run into test failures that you do not understand, just go ahead and commit/push that code, then contact me in the private chat window.
+I can then take a look at your code and provide you with feedback on the commit.

 1. Assuming you've gotten this far, you're ready to start Lab 1!